Fructose: structure, food sources, metabolism & health impact

 Anomerism is a type of optical isomerism characteristic of monosaccharides.

-The open-chain form of fructose is thermodynamically unstable and is present only in trace amounts because of the cyclization due to the nucleophilic attack by the oxygen atom of one of the hydroxyl groups to the carbonyl carbon.
-This leads to the formation of a cyclic hemiketal, while the previous carbonyl carbon, bearing four different ligands, becomes an asymmetric center, i.e. a center of chirality, and is called hemiketal carbon.[25]
+The open-chain form of fructose is thermodynamically unstable and is present only in trace amounts because of the cyclization due to the nucleophilic attack by the oxygen atom of one of the hydroxyl groups on the carbonyl carbon.
+This leads to the formation of a cyclic hemiketal, while the previous carbonyl carbon, bearing four different ligands, becomes an asymmetric center, i.e. a center of chirality, and is called the hemiketal carbon.[12]

-The nucleophilic attack can occur from bottom site or topside of the sp2 plane of the carbonyl carbon, and, depending on the hydroxyl oxygen that performs the nucleophilic attack, four different configurations are possible, which differ in the configuration of the hemiketal carbon.
+The nucleophilic attack can occur from the bottom site or the topside of the sp2 plane of the carbonyl carbon, and, depending on the hydroxyl oxygen that performs the nucleophilic attack, four different configurations are possible, which differ in the configuration of the hemiketal carbon.
 This phenomenon is called mutarotation, and leads to the formation of two pairs of epimers:

 Fructose: from the open-chain form to the hemiketal cyclic forms